Web Analytics

 How do we get started with improving our organization’s approach to knowledge management?

-For our clients, we begin with a discovery and assessment process to fully flesh-out what’s working and what’s not within an organization’s knowledge management environment — everything related to how data, information, and knowledge are captured, secured, stored, shared, and re-used.
-We look at gaps, pain points, and risks within the current environment as well as strengths to build upon.
+We recommend beginning with a current state discovery and assessment process to fully assess what’s working and what’s not within an organization’s knowledge management environment — everything related to how data, information, and knowledge are captured, secured, stored, shared, and re-used.
+After there’s a shared understanding of the current state, including root causes for current pain points, then it’s time to determine a clear vision for the future.
+Then it’s a matter of determining how to get from the current state to the future state.

 It’s critically important that a knowledge management strategy drives tactics, technology, and implementation, not the other way around.
 An implementation roadmap should connect the dots between strategy and tactics.